darkshadow22722/ffapi-project/mcmod/README.md

 _Only if you are using WSL:_

-To get the modded APK to the Desktop run this command:
+To copy the modded APK to your Desktop, use this command:
-`cp *.apk /mnt/c/Users/[USER]/Desktop`
+`cp *.apk /mnt/c/Users/[YOUR_USER]/Desktop`

 ## Donate
 If this repository helped you in any way, feel free to donate [here][donate].